gpxz/guides/python.md

 Some notes about latitude and longitude coordinates:

 * Most software will give coordinates in `latitude,longitude` order.
-But it's still fairly common to represent coordinates the other way around, with logitude first!
+But it's still fairly common to represent coordinates the other way around, with longitude first!
 Make sure you check which order your data is in.
 Checking a location in Australia or California is one way to do this, as a latitude can't be less than -90 or greater than 90.
 * GPXZ uses the common convention of longitudes being between -180 and 180.
-However, some sofware allows longitudes to "wrap" outside of this range.
+However, some software allows longitudes to "wrap" outside of this range.
 We'll cover fixing this later in the guide.
 * Some software will give lots of decimal points for lat/lon coordinates.
-But unless you're trying to locate individual atoms, this level of precision is uneccesary!
+But unless you're trying to locate individual atoms, this level of precision is unnecessary!
 The GPXZ dataset currently goes down to 50cm of resolution, where 7 decimal places of latitude and longitude is more than sufficient.

 Now, lets finally get python to query this for us.
 We can use the `/v1/elevation/point` endpoint for this (here's a [list of all the GPXZ endpoints](https://www.gpxz.io/docs/api-reference) for reference).